ErpNetDocs/tech/modules/logistics/wms/how-to/execute-order-lines.md

 ![Picture](pictures/warning-message.png)

-The line execution functionality processes every line separately, and if the execution of all lines is successful, the function will finish with a success message.
+The line execution functionality processes every line separately.

+If the execution of all lines is successful, the function will finish with a **success message**.

 ![Picture](pictures/success.png)

-If there's problem during the execution of the lines, the function will stop running and will display a message giving more details about the problem and its cause.
+If there's problem during the execution of the lines, the function will stop running and it will display a message giving more details about the problem and its cause.

 Once the error is identified and resolved, you can continue the execution process from where it was stopped.
-The system will automatically detect the unexecuted lines left from the previous attempt (based on the Document Fulfillments that has been created) and proceed with their execution.
+The system will automatically detect the unexecuted lines left from the previous attempt (based on the document fulfillments that have been created) and proceed with their execution.